BerriAI/litellm/docs/my-website/docs/exception_mapping.md

 LiteLLM maps exceptions across all providers to their OpenAI counterparts.

+All exceptions can be imported from `litellm` - e.g. `from litellm import BadRequestError`

+## LiteLLM Exceptions

 | Status Code | Error Type               | Inherits from | Description |
 |-------------|--------------------------|---------------|-------------|
 | 400         | BadRequestError          | openai.BadRequestError |